Camp Lejeune Bladder Cancer Lawsuit

-- Smoking: This vice is the source of various cancers, from the tar and nicotine levels to the additives in cigarettes and tobacco that have been proven to be carcinogens.
-Smoking among military service people is common and, in the past, may have been a reason the condition was ignored in VA claims for disability benefits.
+- Smoking: This vice is the source of various cancers because of the tar and nicotine levels and the additives in cigarettes and tobacco that have been proven to be carcinogens.
+Smoking among military service people is common and, in the past, may have been a reason bladder cancer was ignored in VA claims for disability benefits.

-- Sex and age: Men are more susceptible to developing bladder cancer than women.
+- Gender and age: Men are more susceptible to developing bladder cancer than women.
 Also, the older a person gets, the greater the risk of bladder cancer.

 - Cancer treatments: When the body processes chemotherapy, medications, and other cancer treatments, the harmful materials might cause cancer in different regions of the body where they collect, such as the bladder.